jodoll/timetracking/README.md

 ## Format Description

 Each file stores a single calendar week.
-The week starts at Monday, as that's the only valid first day of a week (at least ISO says so).
+The week starts at Monday, as that's the only valid first day of a week[^start-of-week] (at least ISO says so).
 Each line can either be a comment or needs to adhere to the following format:

 ```